 Cost Reasonableness

-To that costs are reasonable, allowable and necessary, Local Area staff will compare proposals submitted for consideration to previous closeouts of similar projects within the Local Area and cost of similar projects in Western North Carolina.
+To ensure that costs are reasonable, allowable and necessary, Local Area staff will compare proposals submitted for consideration to previous closeouts of similar projects within the Local Area and cost of similar projects in Western North Carolina.
 Specific costs targeted in the comparison are staff costs, tuition, participant support, fees, and other training costs.
-This market analysis comparison will be included in the RFP rating process and contract renewal process.
+This market analysis comparison will be included in the RFP/Statement of Work rating process and contract renewal process.
 Cost reasonableness determination for all other services/equipment or supplies will be conducted in compliance with IPDC/local government procurement policy.

-Additionally, Local Area staff may conduct pre-award reviews if deemed necessary prior to presentation of RFP results to the WDB.
+Additionally, Local Area staff may conduct pre-award reviews if deemed necessary prior to presentation of RFP/Statement of Work results to the WDB.
 The Local Area Director will be responsible for all technical assistance and inquiries regarding proposals.

 Workforce Development Board Review

-The RFP will be reviewed by the Executive Committee of the Southwestern Workforce Development Board.
+The RFP/Statement of Work will be reviewed by the Executive Committee of the Southwestern Workforce Development Board.
 Southwestern Local Area staff shall provide guidance, and/or technical assistance on an as needed basis to the Executive Committee.
 Following the review of all proposals the Executive Committee will make a representation to the board on which proposals it has selected to perform the WIOA contracted services.